Page Contents (Click To Jump)

-Rewards are a powerful tool used for employee engagement.
+Employee rewards are a powerful tool used for team engagement.
 Recognizing and rewarding your employees effectively is crucial for retaining top talent and keeping employees happy.

 The key to successful employee rewards is being creative and thoughtful.
-Many companies have even begun to use rewards for recruiting as they’ve become a part of their company culture (see #26).
+Many companies have even begun to use rewards for recruiting as they’ve become a part of their company culture.